-Top 5 2nd Quarter Trades of AR - GuruFocus.com
+Top 5 2nd Quarter Trades of Ar - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ARROW FINANCIAL CORP’s top five trades of the quarter.
+According to GuruFocus data, these were Arlington Partners LLC’s top five trades of the quarter.

-During the quarter, ARROW FINANCIAL CORP bought 93,730 shares of ARCA:IJH for a total holding of 152,605.
-The trade had a 3.01% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $265.44.
+Arlington Partners LLC reduced their investment in ARCA:ITOT by 65,154 shares.
+The trade had a 1.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 12.48 and a price-book ratio of 2.06.
+In terms of valuation, iShares Core S&P Total U.S. Stock Market ETF has a price-earnings ratio of 17.54 and a price-book ratio of 3.23.

-ARROW FINANCIAL CORP reduced their investment in ARCA:VO by 87,029 shares.
-The trade had a 2.62% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $234.02.
+Arlington Partners LLC reduced their investment in ARCA:VTI by 16,386 shares.
+The trade had a 1.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $205.06.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 19.23 and a price-book ratio of 3.02.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.23 and a price-book ratio of 3.56.

-During the quarter, ARROW FINANCIAL CORP bought 157,629 shares of ARCA:IJR for a total holding of 343,358.
-The trade had a 2.03% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $107.76.
+During the quarter, Arlington Partners LLC bought 9,111 shares of NYSE:BRK.B for a total holding of 41,160.
+The trade had a 0.83% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $314.34.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-ARROW FINANCIAL CORP reduced their investment in ARCA:VB by 42,263 shares.
-The trade had a 1.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $210.02.
+Arlington Partners LLC reduced their investment in NAS:CHRW by 17,970 shares.
+The trade had a 0.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $104.45.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.